Cabaret Fellows Programs - August 2-12, 2017

 The Cabaret Fellows Program costs $3,500 USD and includes tuition, room, and board.

-The Eugene O’Neill Theater Center invites New London County residents ages 12-18 to audition for the Junior Fellows Program, under the direction of Brad Simmons.
-Junior Fellows will have two weeks of master classes and performance opportunities alongside the O’Neill’s professional guest artists at the 2015 Cabaret & Performance Conference, under Artistic Director, Grammy and Emmy Award winner, John McDaniel.
+The Eugene O’Neill Theater Center invites young talents ages 12-18 to audition for the Junior Fellows Program, under the direction of Brad Simmons.
+Junior Fellows will have two weeks of master classes and performance opportunities alongside the O’Neill’s professional guest artists at the Cabaret & Performance Conference, under Artistic Director, Grammy and Emmy Award winner, John McDaniel.

 Three-time Cabaret Junior Fellow Braiden Sunshine and 2015 semi-finalist on NBC's The Voice!, says of his time as a Junior Fellow,